 Figure VII-1 shows two images taken during P. Putida sub-culturing with the right frame showing the formation of a colony inside the culturing flask.
-A close look at the colony suggested that it was a large homogenous cluster of the cells with no other colony existing in the flask, hence indicating purity of the culture growth, since a single colony in the bacterial cultures permit to visualize purity of the culture and the presence of more than one colony is indicative of a contaminated culture (Madigan et al., 2009).
+A close look at the colony suggested that it was a large homogenous cluster of the cells with no other colony existing in the flask, hence indicating purity of the culture growth, since a single colony in the bacterial cultures permit to visualize purity of the culture of the culture of the culture and the presence of more than one colony is indicative of a contaminated culture (Madigan et al., 2009).